tschaban/SONOFF-BASIC-firmware/README.md

 # Change log
+**0.10dh (2017-11-01)**
+* This version supports temperature and humidity sensors DH11, DH21, DH22
+* Support of DS18B20 sensor is removed from this version
+* IMPORTANT: if you are not going to use DHxx sensor or you need DS18b20 sensor then install version 0.8.9

 **0.8.9 (2017-06-08)**
 * Added option to select the type of external switch (mono- or bistable) on configuration screen
 * Added option to publish relay status to Domoticz (authorization is not implemented yet)